Igloczek/igloczek/README.md

 ### Hi there 👋

-I'm a web developer, specialized in frontend.
-Open source fan.
-PhD in Memology.
-Procrastinator.
+- 🕸️ I'm a web developer, specialized in frontend.
+- 📖 Open source fan.
+- 🎓 PhD in Memology.
+- :will-pick-later: Procrastinator.

 I like to see the full picture and I'm not afraid to try new things, which leads me to the point where I can handle a whole project on my own, from idea, through  design, frontend and backend code, automation pipelines, hosting, to analytics tools.